rzuckerm/base64-experiment/README.md

 This is repeated several times, and the shortest base64 string and the corresponding input string is displayed.

-So far, the best input and output is this:
+One of the solutions is this:

 ```
 best input:   48: '!  }gggIIT55;qqs!!Gjjb??=~~2$$+;;i::x..4kk,ppnoo'